yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 The code for this step is contained in the 2rd, 5th and 6th code cells of the IPython notebook.

-I used HoG (Histogram of oriented gradients), spatial_features, color histogram to extract image features.
+I used HOG (Histogram of oriented gradients), spatial_features, color histogram to extract image features.
 1. spatial feature (reduce the image size): `spatial_features = bin_spatial(feature_image, size=spatial_size)`
 2. color histogram feature (np.histogram on color image):`hist_features = color_hist(feature_image, nbins=hist_bins)`
    - I grabbed random images from each of the two classes and displayed them to get a feel for what the `color_hist()` output looks like.
 And here is an example:

    <img src="output_images/ColorHist.JPG" width="840"/>

-3. HoG feature (get histogram of oriented gradient after converting image to certain color space onto every block and cells, hog is in `skimage.feature` package):
+3. HOG feature (get histogram of oriented gradient after converting image to certain color space onto every block and cells, hog is in `skimage.feature` package):
 `features, hog_image = hog(img, orientations=orient, pixels_per_cell=(pix_per_cell, pix_per_cell), cells_per_block=(cell_per_block, cell_per_block), transform_sqrt=True, visualise=vis, feature_vector=feature_vec)`
    - I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 And here is an example using the `YCrCb` color space and HOG parameters of `orientations=8` and `pixels_per_cell=(7, 7)`: